logseq/docs/db-version.md

 ## CLI

-The `logseq` [CLI](https://en.wikipedia.org/wiki/Command-line_interface) provides commands to interact with desktop DB graphs from the command line.
+The `logseq` [CLI](https://en.wikipedia.org/wiki/Command-line_interface) provides commands to interact with desktop DB graphs and local graphs from the command line.
 The CLI works independent of the Logseq app and makes Logseq features available for automation on CI/CD platforms like [Github Actions](https://github.com/features/actions).
 For example, a DB graph could have a Markdown export created on every push to Github.
 Some CLI commands also interact with the current DB graph if the [HTTP API Server](https://docs.logseq.com/#/page/local%20http%20server) is turned on.
 The CLI provides the following commands including:

-* list - List graphs
+* list - List local graphs
 * show - Show DB graph(s) info
 * search - Search DB graph like grep
-* query - Query DB graph
+* query - Query DB graph(s)
 * export - Export DB graph as Markdown
 * export-edn - Export DB graph as EDN
+* import-edn Import into DB graph with EDN
 * append - Append text to current page
+* mcp-server - Run a MCP server
+* validate - Validate DB graph

 Read the [CLI's homepage](https://www.npmjs.com/package/@logseq/cli) to learn more.